-7) M2P\32G (M.2 Socket 3 Connector)
+10) M2P 32G/M.2 (M.2 Socket 3 Connectors)

-The M.2 connector supports M.2 SATA SSDs or M.2 PCIe SSDs and support RAID configuration.
+The M.2 connectors (one on the back of the motherboard) support M.2 SATA SSDs or M.2 PCIe SSDs and support RAID configuration.
 Please note that an M.2 PCIe SSD cannot be used to create a RAID set either with an M.2 SATA SSD or a SATA hard drive.
 To create a RAID array with an M.2 PCIe SSD, you must set up the configuration in UEFI BIOS mode.
 Refer to Chapter 3, "Configuring a RAID Set," for instructions on configuring a RAID array.